24 Preludes, Op. 11 (Scriabin)

 Alexander Scriabin's 24 Preludes, Op.
 11 is a set of preludes composed in the course of eight years between 1888–96, being also one of Scriabin's first published works with M.P.
 Belaieff in 1897, in Leipzig, Germany, together with his 12 Études, Op.
 8 (1894–95).

+Scriabin entered a wager with his friend, M.P.
+Belaieff that by April 1896 he could compose a cycle of forty-eight preludes twice traversing the major and minor keys.
+Although he had already completed forty-six of the pieces he distanced himself from this project and divided the preludes over several volumes and opus numbers (op.
+11, 13, 15, 16 and 17).

+Only opus 11, with its strict adherence to the circle of fifths to encompass each major and minor key, bears a resemblance to his original idea.
+Quite apart from the spiritual kinship with Chopin's art apparent in Scriabin's early music, both cycles are similar in construction, with the pieces arranged in relative major and minor keys following the circle of fifths.
+However, Scriabin himself never mentioned a conscious attempt to imitate Chopin's set of preludes, and by this time he had put aside his early enthusiasm for the Polish composer's music.

 Structural analysis

 Scriabin's 24 preludes were modeled after Frédéric Chopin's own set of 24 Preludes, Op.
 28: They also covered all 24 major and minor keys and they follow the same key sequence: C major, A minor, G major, E minor, D major, B minor and so on, alternating major keys with their relative minors, and following the ascending circle of fifths.

 It is considered an outstanding set among Scriabin's early works, with easy-to-difficult numbers, among them No. 2 in A minor, No. 3 in G major, No. 6 in B minor, No. 8 in F♯ minor, No. 14 in E♭ minor, No. 15 in D♭ major, No. 16 in B♭ minor, No. 18 in F minor, and No. 24 in D minor.